shahibimal/covid19-analysis-sql-tableau/README.md

-# COVID-19 Data Analysis Project 🌍
+# COVID-19 Analysis Project 🌍

 ## 📌 Project Overview
 This project analyzes global COVID-19 cases, deaths, and vaccination trends using SQL and Tableau.